 And yes, omega 3s do have anti-inflammatory effects.
 However, very few health advisers, whether or not they sport an MD after their name, truly understand the mechanisms behind this effect.
-I therefore wish to set the record straight with today’s post and explain why I told both customers to ignore this advice.
+I therefore wish to set the record straight with today’s post and explain why I told both readers to ignore this advice.

 The second incident that spurred this Tolstoy-esque extravaganza was a recent editorial that appeared in the British Medical Journal (BMJ) titled: Saturated fat is not the major issue.
 I urge you all to read it.
 If you register for a 14-day free trial on the BMJ website, you can access the full article free of charge.